HeadAdmiral/Commission-Calculator/README.md

   * $100.00 and up: 1.5%
   * Service plans: 10%
   * Items not in department: 0.75%

-  3. Earned commission is then grouped into categories (items under $10, items under $100, items over $100).
-  4. Statistics about the user's sales (such as percentage of sales in each commission category) are then calculated.

-Once all calculations are complete, the form disappears from the page, and the output dialog appears.
-The user's estimated hourly wage is displayed here.
-The user can also press the '+' button to show additional statistics about their sales.

 ## Build Your Own
 *Not yet implemented*